Dictionary of Scientific Biography: New Dictionary of Scientific Biography

 The New Dictionary of Scientific Biography, edited by Noretta Koertge, was published by Scribner's in December 2007 with 775 entries.
 Nearly 500 of these are new articles about scientists who died after 1980 and thus were not included in the original Dictionary; 75 articles are on figures from earlier periods not included in the original Dictionary of Scientific Biography, including a substantial number of female and third-world scientific figures.

 Electronic version

 In 2007, Charles Scribner's Sons published the Complete Dictionary of Scientific Biography as an e-book.
 It includes the complete text of both print editions, with a unified index and other finding aids.
 The e-book version is available as part of the Gale Virtual Reference Library.

 Critical reception

 The DSB has been widely praised as a monumental undertaking.
 One reviewer of another work wrote that "The Dictionary of Scientific Biography (DSB) has become the standard against which to measure all multi-volume biographical works in history of science."
 A few have noted major omissions as being a problem.
-Additionally two major historians of science were omitted among the contributors, Joseph Needham and Otto Neugebauer.
+Additionally, two major historians of science were omitted among the contributors, Joseph Needham and Otto Neugebauer.
 According to Donald Fleming, the worst account was that of J.D.
 Bernal by C.P.
 Snow, while Joseph Needham found it the most brilliant entry.
+According to Fernando Q. Gouvêa, the 2008 Complete Dictionary of Scientific Biography, despite some significant problems, "remains an essential resource for those interested in the lives of scientists."